 “For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.”
 (John 3:16).

-Pause.
 Happy Valentine’s Day!
 It is this expression of love, this gift of a Son, that enables you to love.
 It enables you to know and love God.
-It enables you to love another.
+And it enables you to love another.

 God, the Giver and Creator of love, is the source of your love for your wife, your husband, your parents, your children, your friends.
 God, the Giver and Creator of love, holds you as the object of His love.
 He gives you many expressions of His love.